 - Violence Against Women and Girls Committee:

-Chair Dr. Bobbie Emetu, Vice President Dr. Regina Smith, Karriann Farrell Hinds, Esq., Julie Friedman, and Patricia Lopez
+Chair Dr. Bobbie Emetu, Vice President Dr. Regina Smith, Karriann Farrell Hinds, Esq., and Julie Friedman

 - Ad Hoc Committee on the Report on the Status of Women and Girls in Los Angeles County: